-A report is provided to the university's financial aid department at the end of each term (8 or 16 weeks) listing students who received a failing grade in all classes enrolled in for that term.
-The report lists the date of the student's last academic engagement in each class.
+A report is provided to the university's financial aid department at the end of each term (8 or 16 weeks) listing students who received a failing grade in all enrolled classes for that term.
+The report is compiled by the Registrar from data provided by class instructors through records in the student information system and/or the learning management system.
+This report lists the date of the student's last academic engagement in each class.
 The financial aid department will use this report for the evaluation of earned/unearned F's according to the current Department of Education regulations.